Flying termites cause damage to Houston homes

 If you see the bugs flying around your house don't just call for help, or take a photo and send it in.
 Instead, get a plastic bag and collect a few and bring them to an exterminator.

-If you do have the insect, expects say you can buy bug killing solutions and spray your foundation.
+If you do have the insect, experts say you can buy bug killing solutions and spray your foundation.

 But you should consider professional help as well.